[To the married I give this charge]

 When the Husband Fails to Love His Wife

 Men are not perfect.
 (I know, shocking right?)
-Even if the husband fails in his duties, the wife is still commissioned to submit to her husband as unto God.
+Even if the husband fails in his duties, the wife is still commanded to submit to her husband as unto God.
 In this way, she recognizes that her foremost duty is to God.
-Scripture states that in doing this a women may even save her unbelieving husband.
-But what about Physical harm?
-This would be an extreme case of a husband’s failure, and I’m sure all would agree that this is a brutality that no woman should endure.
-Any man who lays a hand on his wife in such a way, is not following God, and this situation needs to be dealt with appropriately.
+Scripture states that by doing so a women may win her husband to the Lord without words.
+(So, no brow beating the unbelieving husband.)

 “Wives, submit to your husbands, as is fitting in the Lord.
 Husbands, love your wives and do not be harsh with them.”
 Colossians 3:1-2